erulabs/thegame/README.md

 3. Matchmaking and assigning players to Game Server instances
 4. Maintaining a "Health Report" which describes the available number of Dispatchers and their available Game Server instances

-The API codebase speaks HTTP powered by the NodeJS library [express.js](http://expressjs.com/).
-For the database backend it will use MongoDB, however in local development mode, it will use LevelDB.
-The idea behind this is that LevelDB can by run and managed by our development instance itself - making getting started developing a lot easier.
-However, installing MongoDB isn't that difficult either :)
+The API speaks HTTP powered by the NodeJS library [express.js](http://expressjs.com/).
+For the database it uses MongoDB powered by the NodeJS library [Mongoose](http://mongoosejs.com/)

 ## Client
 [Documentation](http://thegame.erulabs.com/doc/client) (username: 'thegame', password: '123qweasd')

 Almost all of the actual "Game" lives here, which is deceptive because there is also a project called "Game".
 However, this is _everything_ that is sent to the browser.
-This includes _all_ HTML, CSS, UI, Models, Assets, Textures, etc. We layer on plenty of features here - LESS instead of CSS, Jade instead of HTML, image compression, added features to enhance browsers JavaScript support, etc. `gulp` will build this for you and compiled into the "build" directory.
+This includes _all_ HTML, CSS, UI, Models, Assets, Textures, etc. We layer on plenty of features here - LESS instead of CSS, Jade instead of HTML, image compression, added features to enhance browsers JavaScript support, etc. `npm run build` will build this for you and compiled into the "build" directory.

 ## Dispatcher
 [Documentation](http://thegame.erulabs.com/doc/dispatcher) (username: 'thegame', password: '123qweasd')